 Other needs for the classroom are nutritious snacks that teachers can keep in their rooms for kids who are hungry, especially the ones they know will not be getting dinner that night.
 Kids are very active and rapidly growing and although most eat the two meals served at school, they sometimes need a morning or afternoon snack.
 Presently the Special Ed teacher is buying snacks using her own money which isn’t always possible At Crazy Horse School in Wanblee, and probably others across the Rez, kids eat more on Friday and Monday because there may not be adequate food at home.
 Food is more plentiful at the beginning of the month when families get their food stamps but supplies dwindle as the end of the month approaches and kids go hungry.
 The school will send home lunch leftovers for those who are the neediest.
 Having a backpack would again help protect kids privacy as they take home food or other items to help them.

 Another way you can help the school is by collecting and sending box tops to the school to support the “Boxtops for Education Program.
-They also collect metal pull tabs from beverage cans and other cans and send them to the state at the end of the year to earn credit for their school.
-Please get your friends and family involved in these collections, it costs nothing and you’re just simply cutting box tops off or saving tabs from products you already buy and it can make a big difference to the school.
+Please get your friends and family involved in these collections, it costs nothing and you’re just simply cutting box tops off from products you already buy and it can make a big difference to the school.

 If you would like to help us with the feather program, sending nutritious snacks, or the boxtop program, for the school please send items to this address: